forem/forem/README.md

 ### Create an issue

 Nobody's perfect.
-Something doesn't work? or could be done better?
+Something doesn't work?
+Or could be done better?
 Let us know by creating an issue.

 PS: a clear and detailed issue gets lots of love, all you have to do is follow the issue template!